SitecorePowerShell/Console/README.md

 ### OAuth bearer setup

-The provider ships as `App_Config/Include/Spe/Spe.OAuthBearer.config.disabled`.
-Rename off the `.disabled` suffix to activate.
+The provider ships as `App_Config/Include/Spe/Spe.OAuthBearer.config.example`.
+Copy it to `Spe.OAuthBearer.config` (drop the `.example` suffix) to activate.
 Unlike earlier drafts of this feature, activating OAuth does **not** replace the shared-secret provider - both providers register side by side under a plural `<authenticationProviders>` list.

 Populate the four required fields before activating: `<jwksUri>`, `<allowedIssuers>`, `<allowedAudiences>`, `<requiredScopes>`.
 The provider validates `exp`, `nbf`, `iat`, lifetime, `iss`, `aud`, scopes, and the cryptographic signature against keys fetched from the JWKS endpoint.
 The Impersonated User for the authenticated session comes from the matched OAuth Client item, not the config.